amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 ## 10 Title.Nothing      0.000
 ```

-There you have it, by iterating through each variable and scambling them 200 times, the following four variables proved most important:<b>PClass.3rd, Sex.female, Sex.male, Title.Mr</b>.
+There you have it, by iterating through each variable and scrambling them 200 times, the following four variables proved most important:<b>PClass.3rd, Sex.female, Sex.male, Title.Mr</b>.

 Let's put this in words one more time; we started by modeling our Titanic data set once with a GBM model and used the saved model to predict a reference (or benchmark) AUC score.
 With the saved benchmark and model, we created a loop to cycle through every variable in the set and predict the test set 200 times while scrambling the values of that variable each time.